neilhiddink/AutonomouSwift/README.md

 <p align="center"><img src="https://github.com/neilhiddink/AutonomouSwift/blob/master/Resources/pi-1.jpeg" width="250"></p>

 This guide assumes you have already installed your Raspberry Pi in its case and have all of the required hardware and software.
-If you need more information about basic setup of the Raspberry Pi, a good resource is the official post [Setting up your Raspberry Pi](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up/2) on raspberrypi.org.
+If you need more information about setup, a good resource is the official post [Setting up your Raspberry Pi](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up/2) on raspberrypi.org.

 #### Setting up the SD Card